08dhuh/myfftpy/README.md

 ## Description
-It is a custom, inefficient, unnecessary implementation of the Fast Fourier Transform (FFT) algorithm.
+It is a custom, inefficient, unnecessary implementation of the Cooley-Tukey Fast Fourier Transform (FFT) algorithm.

+## Dependencies
+This module does not have any explicit dependencies.

 ## Features